samantha-roth/ROAR_workshop/README.md

 PART 2: Create a pbs script to submit an R code to the cluster

-   a) #!/bin/bash
+      #!/bin/bash

-   b) #PBS -A open Allocation
+      #PBS -A open

-      i.
-Yours could also be the stat department allocation, "drh20_a_g_sc_default".
+   Allocation- Yours could also be the stat department allocation, "drh20_a_g_sc_default".
 There are 10 nodes and 20 processors per node available on this allocation.

-   c) #PBS -l nodes=1:ppn=3 Nodes and processors per node
+      #PBS -l nodes=1:ppn=3 Nodes and processors per node

-      i.
    Ex: "#PBS -l nodes=1:ppn=19": Request 19 ppn to parallelize your code across 18 processors.
 Request 19 ppn because one parent node is needed.

-   d) #PBS -l walltime=72:00:00 Requested wall time, format is HOURS:MINUTES:SECONDS
+      #PBS -l walltime=72:00:00 Requested wall time, format is HOURS:MINUTES:SECONDS

-      i.
    You can't request more than 48 hours.
 Your code will get to the front of the line to be run faster if you request less time.

-   e) #PBS -l pmem=5GB Memory per processor
+      #PBS -l pmem=5GB Memory per processor

-      i.
    Be careful not to request more memory per node than is allowed in your specified allocation.
 Mine allows up to 250 gb total, which I think is also true for the stat department allocation since "sc" indicates standard core -- same kind of allocation.

-   f) #PBS -N ProjName Job Name
+      #PBS -N ProjName

+   Job Name

-   g) #PBS -j oe Prints log file for completion and errors
+      #PBS -j oe

+   Prints log file for completion and errors

-   h) #PBS -m abe Sends email when job aborts, begins, and ends
+      #PBS -m abe

+  Sends email when job aborts, begins, and ends

-   i) #PBS -M psuid@psu.edu Email Address
+      #PBS -M psuid@psu.edu

+ Email Address

+      cd /storage/work/PSUID/whereIsYourFile

-   j) cd /storage/work/PSUID/whereIsYourFile Changes directory to where your R file is located
+  Changes directory to where your R file is located

+      Rscript test.R

-   k) Rscript test.R Runs the R file
+  Runs the R file

 PART 3.1: Create a yml file and a pbs script for creating conda environments.